-FAYETTEVILLE -- A Sherwood man pleaded not guilty this morning to first-degree murder.
+FAYETTEVILLE -- A Sherwood man pleaded not guilty Monday to first-degree murder.

 Christopher Rankin, 25, is charged with killing Trenton Coney on New Year's Day in a parking lot off West Avenue.